Santiago Lake Atitlan Guatemala – culture and tradition

 We end up getting side-tracked in the “Central Park” or town square.

-Locals sell second-hand clothes spread out on cloth.
+Locals sell second-hand clothes spread out on a cloth.
 Men in traditional clothing including the hat and shorts with the belt sashed around their waist sit and talk and pass the day.

 Kids play basketball amongst the avocado sellers.
 Oh, so many avocados!
 Guacamole heaven 🙂

 As we leave the square there are a few steps leading to the courtyard of the church.